Graduation Party Games

 Different graduation party games.
 Split the guests into 2 teams.
 Give each team 3 balls of widely different size.
 Set out a course.
 In turn each player guides the 3 balls using only their hands up and down the course, handing over to the next player.
 First team finished wins.

 A classic of graduation party games.
 This game requires quick thinking.
 Set up a small stage area.
 Bring out each player and ask them questions which they must avoid saying yes or no to.
 For example do you like milk, have you been on holiday yet, did you graduate.
-Allow up to 10 questions per player.
+Allow up to 20 questions per player.
 They are also out if they hesitate for more than 5 seconds.
+Use the questions on the free printable here if you wish!

 One of the lively team graduation party games.
 Set up an obstacle course which is safe for the youngest player.
 Split the guests into 2 teams.
 Blindfold the first person and start them off.
 Their team must shout instructions to them to get them round the course.
 They then pass the blindfold to the next person.
 First team round the course wins.